Travelling with your cat

 As they’ll need to stay in their carrier for the length of the journey, make sure you’ve got one that’s strong, secure, easy to clean (in case of accidents) and large enough for your cat.
 You can buy a plastic, wire mesh or wicker basket, but don’t be tempted to use a cardboard box as it will get flimsy and fall to bits if your cat urinates in it.
 Although it seems kind to get the biggest carrier available, some cats actually prefer to feel snug and too big a space could make them feel insecure.
 Of course you don’t want your precious cargo to be cramped either, so choose carefully.

-Buy some feline pheromone from your vet or pet shop and spray it on the inside of the cat transporter before you place your cat inside as it will help to keep them calm.
-Make their cat transporter as welcoming as possible by adding a familiar blanket or a favourite toy.
+Buy some feline pheromone from your vet or pet shop and spray it on the inside of the cat carrier before you place your cat inside as it will help to keep them calm.
+Make their cat carrier as welcoming as possible by adding a familiar blanket or a favourite toy.

 Introduce your cat to car travel gradually, perhaps starting with a short trip around the block.
 Then lead up slowly to a longer journey, always followed by rewards of attention and treats.
 Ideally you should start this training when they’re still a kitten, so that they can get used to it from a young age.
 Your cat may be a bit vocal at first but this usually settles down once you’re on your way.